 Question: What is the compensation package?

 Answer: See the position descriptions for full compensation information.

 Question: How do I know if I will make a good RA/AA/CA?

-Answer: Review the qualities that we are looking for in a candidate.
-If you believe that you possess those qualities, then we encourage you to apply.
-If you are hired for the position you will also be given extensive training in the form a supplemental RA/AA/AA class in the Spring Semester as well as staff training prior to the start of each semester.
+Answer: If you believe that you possess those qualities, then we encourage you to apply.
+If you are hired for the position you will be given extensive training in be given extensive staff training prior to the start of each semester.

 Question: Can I apply if I am currently or planning to be a graduate student at UB?

 Answer: Yes, you are encouraged to apply.
 We are specifically looking for graduate students to be CAs in our graduate communities.
 You do need to meet position requirements.

 Peter Smith - Assistant Director Ellicott South - 123 Richmond Quadrangle